DanielMFernandes/CCNA_Course_Notes/Course_Notes/SYSLOG.md

  ![image](https://github.com/psaumur/CCNA/assets/106411237/44a405e5-6cb1-41e3-b408-470afcaccd7e)

 - Logs are essential when troubleshooting issues, examining the cause of incidents, etc.
-- SYSLOG and SNMP are both used for MONITORING and TROUBLESHOOTING of DEVICES.
+- SYSLOG and SNMP are both used for MONITORING and TROUBLESHOOTING of devices.
 They are complementary, but their functionalities are different

 ---